Higher criticism for rare and weak non-proportional hazard deviations in survival analysis: Supplementary Material

-In words, our model says that the number of events in each group at time $t$ is a random variable that follows a Poisson distribution whose expected value is proportional to the group's size at time $t-1$.
-Under the null hypothesis, there exists a global "base" failure rate $\bar{\lambda}$.
-This global rate governs both groups, $x$ and $y$.
-Under the alternative, there are roughly $T \cdot \epsilon$ apriori unspecified instances in which the rate of events in Group $y$ is larger than $\bar{\lambda}$ by an amount of $\delta(t)$ in a square root perturbation which is natural in analyzing count data \cite{simpson1987minimum}.
-Additional remarks are in order. \begin{itemize} \item The Poisson distribution implies that the time between two failure events in Group $x$ in the interval $(t, t+1]$ follows an exponential distribution with mean $\bar{\lambda} N_x(t)$; we will assume below that this number is relatively large hence the total number of events across any interval is relatively large (e.g., it is rarely 0). \item The time between two failure events in Group $y$ in the interval $(t, t+1]$ follows an exponential distribution with mean $\bar{\lambda} N_y(t)$ with probability $1-\epsilon$ and mean $\bar{\lambda}'(t)N_y(t)$ with probability $\epsilon$.
-We will assume below that $\bar{\lambda}'(t)/\bar{\lambda}$ asymptotes to $1$ as $T\to \infty$, so that the terminal numbers of at-risk subjects $N_x(T)$ and $N_y(T)$ cannot distinguish between $H_0$ and $H_1$. \end{itemize}
+Namely, the number of events in each group over the $t$-th interval is a random variable that follows a Poisson distribution with expectation proportional to the group's size at the beginning of that interval, unless the number of events exceeds the remaining group's size.
+Under the null hypothesis, there exists a global unspecified ``base'' failure rate sequence $\{\bar{\lambda}_t\}_{t=1,\ldots,T}$.
+This sequence governs both groups, $x$ and $y$.
+Under the alternative, there are roughly $T \cdot \epsilon$ a priori unspecified instances in which the rate of events in Group $y$ is larger than $\bar{\lambda}_t$ by an amount of $\delta_t$ in a square root perturbation \eqref{eq:lambda_prime_def} which is natural in analyzing count data \citep{simpson1987minimum}.